BaptPicxDev/stock-exchanges-prediction/README.md

 Developed by Baptiste PICARD
 picard.baptiste@laposte.net
-Started the 09th of April 2020
+Started the 1st of May 2020

 In this repository, I implement a Stock Exchange prediction.